westphae/stratux/content/howto/index.md

 |--------------|------------------|
 | TXD          | Pin 10 (RXD0)    |
 | RXD          | Pin 08 (TXD0)    |

+With the RY836AI, you should also connect its VDD to Pin 02 or 04 (5V) instead of 01 (3.3V).

 [![Raspberry Pi Pins](/img/raspi_pins.png "Raspberry Pi Pins")](/img/raspi_pins.png)